techflashYT/My-Website/README.md

 # My-Website
-My super basic website that I kinda need help with That's about it lol
+My super basic website that I kinda need help with, that's about it lol.